 We finally make it to the Eternal City!

-Rome had been on the agenda for a long time – somehow we had never made it there up until now.
-Our opportunity came when we had a four-day gap in housesits and fittingly, it also happened to be T’s Birthday.
+Rome had been on the agenda for a long time – nevertheless we had never made it there up until now.
+Our opportunity came when we had a four-day gap in housesits.
+What is more, it also happened to be T’s Birthday.
 A perfect excuse.

 We stayed at the mid-range Manin Suites – a lovely traditional building with contemporary rooms.
 As a matter of fact it was conveniently located a mere stone’s throw from the railway station, where the airport bus dropped us off.
 In fact, the hotel proved to be a perfect base and we were able to walk everywhere we wanted to go.

 Having purchased priority tickets in advance, we explored the Colosseum and the Forum.
 They were actually both as impressive as we had hoped.
 We had decided to give the Vatican a miss.
 In all honesty, this was partly because we aren’t keen on queuing up for hours – we had better things to do with our limited time!
 Furthermore, we wanted to avoid the crowds within the Vatican, which we knew would be horrendous.
 Besides, we only had a few days in Rome and we had a lot to do!

 A Birthday in Rome